tegeling/salesforce-eventbrite/README.md

 ## Eventbrite Events via Apex

 Use Apex class [`EBEvents`](https://github.com/tegeling/salesforce-eventbrite/blob/main/force-app/main/default/classes/EBEvents.cls) to retrieve all events from your specific organization.
 The required input parameter contains the custom metadata record developer name.
 The return value is an Apex class [`EBSchema.EBEventsList`](https://github.com/tegeling/salesforce-eventbrite/blob/main/force-app/main/default/classes/EBSchema.cls) containing all Eventbrite event data including the unique event id.
+The records are upserted into custom object `EBEvent__c`.

 ## Eventbrite Attendees via Apex

 Use Apex class [`EBAttendees`](https://github.com/tegeling/salesforce-eventbrite/blob/main/force-app/main/default/classes/EBAttendees.cls) to retrieve all attendees from a specific event.
 The required input parameter contains the custom metadata record developer name and the event id from the previous call.
 The return value is an Apex class [`EBSchema.EBAttendeeList`](https://github.com/tegeling/salesforce-eventbrite/blob/main/force-app/main/default/classes/EBSchema.cls) containing all attendee records.
+The recoords retrieved are upserted into custom object `EBAttendee__c`.

+## Use a flow to retrieve data from Eventbrite

+This solution provides a flow to invoke the Apex classes.
+The sample flow retrieves all Eventbrite events and then iterates over all events and retrieves the attendees for each event.